pkgw/worklog-tools/README.md

 ### “OK, sounds interesting.
 Should I care?”

 Yes!
 You can copy the tools and example files to quickly get started automating the generation of your own CV.
-The data format is flexible and the scripts are simple, so the sky’s the limit in terms of what kinds of numbers you can compute or effects you can achieve.
+The data format is flexible and the scripts are simple, so the sky’s the limit in terms of what effects you can achieve.

 Also, I like to think that my LaTeX CV template is pretty nice.